-Get into some amazing school holiday activities in Wollongong.
-This vibrant region on the Coast of New South Wales offers a whole range of December/January summer school holiday activities which will leave you wanting to stay even longer.
+Get into some amazing school holiday activities in Wollongong this wnter.
+This vibrant region on the Coast of New South Wales offers a whole range of July school holiday activities which will leave you wanting to stay even longer.

-Kids will love all the school holiday fun on offer and parents will love the expansive choice of things to do.
+Kids will love all the school holiday fun on offer and parents will love the expansive choice of things to do in July in Wollongong.
 From visiting a working steelworks to hiking national parks and visiting a Buddhist temple, there really are a heap of things to do in school holidays in Wollongong.
-We have you covered with kids school holiday activities to leave the kids (and parents!) wanting more.
+We have you covered with July kids school holiday activities to leave the kids (and parents!) wanting more.

 We know that you can’t get out and about every day, so we have included some school holiday ideas for staying at home as well.
-However with so many school holiday activities in Wollongong, we know that the kids (and you!) won’t be sitting around bored.
+However with so many school holiday activities in Wollongong, we know that the kids (and you!) won’t be sitting around bored this winter.

 Fun things to do for the Wollongong school holidays

 We have broken our list of Wollongong school holiday activities into sections to help you: